pinkpong111/governance-rules-theory/README.md

 Unlike the above cases, Seed corruption does not produce gradually increasing conflict log mass.
 It produces a hard failure when the expansion protocol encounters a domain that the Seed's meta-rules cannot coherently resolve.
 The agent cannot even construct a local rule proposal — the generative procedure itself is broken.

-**Real-world mapping:** Specification and System Design Failures (MAST FC1 category) — including task specification violations, role specification violations, and step repetition loops.
+**Structural analogue:** Specification and System Design Failures (MAST FC1 category) — including task specification violations, role specification violations, and step repetition loops.
 These correspond to Seeds that were installed with ambiguous or contradictory meta-rules.
 MAST identifies these as the category most resistant to simple prompt engineering fixes, requiring structural redesign — consistent with the DFG position that Seed corruption requires upper-layer intervention at the meta-rule level, not the local rule level.

 ---